tsuACM/truman_acm_website/_pages/gamejam.markdown

 * Teams can write their games in any language, but [p5.js][P5] is recommended for beginners and a presentation on how to use it will be given at the kickoff.

-* Teams may not use any code written before the start of the hackathon.
+* Teams may not use any code written before the start of the game jam.
 They may use publicly available assets such as images as long as they are copyright-free.

 * All teams will give a live demo of their game for the judges, which must be 5 minutes or less.